 This was an issue we discovered on Harmonie last fall, just as we were getting ready to sail out the Chesapeake down to Florida.
 You are looking at the base of the mainsail foil, the part that rotates to furl the sail.
 The lines that secure the tack of the sail are loose to give a better view.

-There has been some bad advice given about how to repair this recently, and having done this repair, I hope I can prevent someone from investing a lot of time and/or money into what could prove to be a very short-lived repair.
-This is a very important part, that is under high loads, and there is quite a bit of detail to the repair that needs to be attended to correctly.
+There has been some very bad advice given about how to repair this, and having done this fix, I hope I can prevent someone from investing a lot of time and/or money into what could prove to be a very short-lived solution.
+This is a very important part, that is under high loads, and there is quite a bit of detail to the repair that needs to be attended to correctly for a permenant solution.

-Amel’s original design for the foil drive bolt consisted of a piece of tubing through the foil that had an inner diameter matching the bolt (8mm) and an outer diameter of 10mm.
-Inside the foil on each side was a reenforcing plate that distributed the torque of the bolt and tube to the concave parts of the foil extrusion, greatly distributing the torque load.
-Over time, with many back and forth loadings, the soft aluminum of the backing plates and foil extrusion begins to wear, the bolt begins to bear on the thin sides of the extrusion, and then the cracks start.
+Amel’s original design for the foil drive bolt connection consisted of a piece of tubing through the foil that had an inner diameter matching the OD of the bolt (8mm) and an outer diameter of 10mm.
+Inside the foil on each side the tubing and bolt past through a reenforcing plate that distributed the torque of the bolt and tube to the concave parts of the foil extrusion, greatly distributing the torque load.
+Over time, with many back and forth loadings, the soft aluminum of the backing plates and foil extrusion begins to wear, the bolt begins to bear with full torque on the thin sides of the extrusion, and then the cracks start.

 It is worth noting that the failure here is not the result of a sudden loading of force, but a long term wearing of the parts.
 Boats that sail a lot, and furl/unfurl the sail often will see earlier failure.
 Reducing the load on the system by being sure the sail is luffing when furling will certainly slow the damage, but will not eliminate it.